Managing Rodent Pests

 Because rats and mice are prolific breeders, ignoring a problem can result in a much more damaging infestation.
-They can:
+They can chew on materials including insulation, siding and wallboard; gnaw on wiring and start an electrical fire; consume and contaminate stored food and transmit diseases.

-You may have a rodent problem if there are:
+You may have a rodent problem if you notice any of the following conditions:

 - Rodent droppings – check the size to determine if they belong to mice or rats